 St. Patrick's Day is one of my favorite holidays.
 Mostly because my dear husband is Italian and most of the other days of the year we embrace all things Italian...especially the food!

-But on this one day of each year, I channel my Irish grandmother, Rose Claire Ryan (there's an Irish name for you), and prepare this Slow Cooker Corned Beef and Cabbage Dinner.
+But on this one day of each year, I channel my Irish grandmother, Rose Claire Ryan (there's an Irish name for you), and prepare this Slow Cooker Corned Beef and Cabbage Dinner and decorate my table.

-If you have a busy day and can't spend a couple of hours at home while your corned beef dinner boils, then this recipe is for you.
+If you have a busy day and can't spend a couple of hours at home while your corned beef dinner simmers on the stove, then this recipe is for you.

 Put the ingredients in the slow cooker in the morning and by evening you have a delicious meal.
 Just add some Irish Soda Bread and your family will be happy!